blank-4/winter-is-coming/README.md

 ### General

-You must provide a website, using HTML5, CSS3 and JavaScript (up to ES6 specification).
+You must provide a website, using HTML5, CSS3 and JavaScript.
-This website must respect guidelines and best practices seen in classes.
+This website must be syntactically valid and respect guidelines and best practices seen in classes.

 ### Content